Ghana Academy of Film and Television Arts: Students

-Activities of GAFTA
+Activities

-GAFTA over the years has been involved in several initiatives to assist in the improvement of the film industry by organizing workshops and programmes for its members and other filmmakers to upgrade the status of their professions.
-The Academy has also been part of other forums held by some other institutions such as the Ghana Cultural Forum and NAFTI.
+GAFTA has been involved in several initiatives to assist in the improvement of the film industry by organizing workshops and programs for its members and other filmmakers to upgrade the status of their professions.
+The Academy has also been part of other forums held by other institutions such as the Ghana Cultural Forum and NAFTI.
 GAFTA is one of the organizations that have been at the forefront of the enactment of the Development and Classification of Film Act, 2016 (Act 935) which GAFTA believes has the ability to create necessary structures for the film industry to function properly and effectively.

-GAFTA held a press conference in 2005 to appeal to Government to take over the running of the GAMA Film Company, because the TV3 Company Limited, owned by Malaysians had failed to deliver on the contract terms of the divestiture programme of the Ghana Film Industry Corporation (GFIC) which damaged the county’s film industry.
+GAFTA held a press conference in 2005 to appeal to Government to take over the running of the GAMA Film Company, because the TV3 Company Limited, owned by Malaysians had failed to deliver on the contract terms of the divestiture program of the Ghana Film Industry Corporation (GFIC) which damaged the county's film industry.
 Apparently, the Malaysians were not interested in cinema but television.
-After the GFIC was sold to them, they turned the largest soundstage in West Africa into a TV station; they got rid of film equipment, film strips, including all Ghana’s film archives to create space to store their equipments which were dumped outside to the mercy of the weather.
+After the GFIC was sold to them, they turned the largest soundstage in West Africa into a TV station; they got rid of film equipment, film strips, including all Ghana's film archives to create space to store their equipment's which were dumped outside to the mercy of the weather.
 This outraged a lot of independent filmmakers who pressed government to do something about the situation.
 GAFTA also called on the government to investigate into alleged breach of contract and violation of laid down procedures for the divestiture without Cabinet approval and Presidential accent as required by law.
 But all this fell on deaf ears.